sagivba/sagiv-barhoom.me/_posts/2020-09-17-list-all-mapped-drivers-windows- into-script.md

 background: '/img/posts/window-driver.jpg'
 ---

-# list and edit all mapped drivers by CLI
+# `use net` - list and edit all mapped drivers by CLI
 This is the easiest way to mapp a new driver or to copy your configuration to another windows machine.

 ## List all maped drivers: